-So when we built Challenges on Cloud Assessments, our VP of Engineering, David Smith, came up with this analogy: a Quest is a World, a Challenge is a boss, and a Learning Activity is a level.
+So when we built Challenges on Linux Academy, our VP of Engineering, David Smith, came up with this analogy: a Quest is a World, a Challenge is a boss, and a Learning Activity is a level.

 It maps so well to how we’ve built the system that we’ve internally kept this analogy.
 Let me explain…